 AUS is generally recommended in case of severe urinary incontinence, or if sling implantation has failed to cure or improve your condition.
 AUS has a long-lasting effect and improves your quality of life.

-You have to be able to manually control the pump.
+You should be able to control the pump manually.
 Before the surgery is scheduled, the doctor or nurse will sit down with you to discuss how the device works and to make sure you feel comfortable using it.

 The doctor will do some tests to make sure that there are no contraindications for getting an AUS.
-As part of this assessment, you will need a cystoscopy, and a pad test.
+As part of this assessment, you may need a work-up including a urodynamic study, a cystoscopy, and a pad test.